shariq1989/cookbook/content/recipe/beef-chickpea-stew.md

 ----

-I hope you enjoy this recipe for beef and chickpea stew.
+I hope you enjoy this recipe Morrocan beef stew with chickpeas.
 If you try it, be sure to let us know what you think!

 Other soups and stews from The Jamil Ghar:
 * [Chili Con Carne]({{< ref "chiliconcarne" >}})